Capitalization of Job Titles

 Example: We asked Chairperson Leong to join us at the meeting.

-Examples: Ms. Leong, Chairperson, will join us at the meeting.
+Ms. Leong, chairperson, will join us at the meeting.

-Mr. Hanson, Editorial Advisor for The Independent Journal, helped draft the article.
+Mr. Hanson, editorial adviser for The Independent Journal, helped draft the article.

 Rule: When the appears in front of the job title, do not capitalize.

 Mr. Hanson, the editorial advisor, helped draft the article.

 The chairperson, Sarah Leong, will join us at the meeting.

 Mr. Cortez was the senior managing director of the Baskin Group.

 Rule: Capitalize titles in signature lines.

 Rule: Do not capitalize titles when used descriptively.